 Aboriginal interagency meeting

-This is a collaborative forum for Aboriginal community organisations and service providers working with Aboriginal community members to network, share information, and work together on events.
-Approximately five meetings are held annually.
+This is a collaborative forum for Aboriginal community organisations and service providers working with Aboriginal community members to network, share information, and work together on events and programs.
+Meetings are held every two months.

 For more information and meeting dates please contact Council on 02 6660 0300.